dwyl/learn-ios-development/README.md

 you would _easily_ sell it on for `£200` (`$280` / `€250`)
 recouping _most_ of your money and make the buyer _very_ happy!

+If you aren't short on cash,
+you can always get one with more `RAM`, but definitely don't go out and spend a fortune on a brand new `Mac` just to learn `iOS` development.
+Spend as _little_ money as possible just to get started.
+Launch your awesome App
+and then once it _makes_ money, you can always upgrade!